GoogleCloudPlatform/java-docs-samples/video/cloud-client/README.md

-# Image Feature Detection Sample
+# Video Feature Detection Sample

-[Google Cloud Video Intelligence API][video] provides feature detection for images.
+[Google Cloud Video Intelligence API][video] provides feature detection for videos.
 This API is part of the larger collection of Cloud Machine Learning APIs.

 This sample Java application demonstrates how to access the Cloud Video API